jkaw/Maeden-Agent/README.txt

 ACKNOWLEDGEMENTS
 Much of the socket and base code for sending commands is from Wayne Iba’s KeyboardController.java.

+This is an agent for the Maeden environment.
+It will solve some of the basic puzzles.

 HOW TO RUN:
 OSX
 1. Go to the Applications folder.
 Inside that folder, open up the Utilities folder and Open Terminal.